 2. Paying Taxes in the Country You Are Traveling To

 Yes, it gets even more complicated.
-Regardless of the fact that you have to pay taxes in your home country or not, you might also be liable for taxation in the country you are currently living.
+Regardless of the fact that you have to pay taxes in your home country or not, you might also be liable for taxation in the country you are currently living in.
 But this differs from one country to another, too.

 Countries with territorial taxation, e.g. Panama or Singapore, only demand income taxes if your income is sourced in that country.
 If you live there but earn money online and not in this country, then you won’t have to pay income taxes there.

-Then there are countries with residential taxation, that means you have to pay income tax on all income no matter where it is sourced.
+Then there are countries with residential taxation, which means you have to pay income tax on all income no matter where it is sourced.
 However, many countries, for example, Spain, only see you as a resident for tax purposes if you are staying 183 days or longer in the country.
-Means, if you want to avoid income taxes in that country, don’t stay longer than half a year.
+This means, if you want to avoid income taxes in that country, don’t stay longer than half a year.